bpfefferle/bearded-dragon-owners/_posts/2020-07-20-how-to-hydrate-a-bearded-dragon.md

 image: <img class="post-img" src="/assets/img/blog/how-to-hydrate-a-bearded-dragon.jpg" alt="Picture of a Bearded Dragon.">
 description: A few tips for keeping your Bearded Dragon hydrated.
 author: Brent Pfefferle
-tags: [bearded dragon, pogona vitticeps, how to hydrate a bearded dragon, giving a bearded dragon water, how to make a bearded dragon drink water]
 ---

 <!--Show More-->